Espresso-Consulting/bigsave-analytiq/PLANNING.md

 - **API Key Management:**
     - `SERVICE_ACCOUNT_JSON` for BigQuery.
     - `GEMINI_API_KEY` for the AI assistant.
--   These are now managed via environment variables in a `.env` file (see README for setup).
+    - For **local development**, these are managed via environment variables in a `.env` file (see README for setup).
 Sensitive files are excluded from git using `.gitignore`.
+    - For **Streamlit Cloud deployment**, these secrets must be set in the Streamlit Cloud dashboard under the app's Secrets section (see README for details on formatting, especially for the service account JSON).
 - **Caching:**
     - Data retrieval functions (BigQuery queries) are cached using `st.cache_data`.
     - LLM responses and context summaries are also cached.